 In other words, what's your goal here?

-Let’s move on now to how to stop eating out so much, whatever “so much” means for YOU.
+Let’s move on now to how to stop eating out so much, whatever “so much” means for YOU (besides learning how to reuse leftovers).

 Tip #1: Get Your “20-Minute Meal” Down